Kihumba/private-/D4+/Product Manager/Product Manager Learning Outcomes/2A. Conducting and Analyzing Market Research/README.md

 ### Definition
 Through this work, you will gain the power of data to back up your prioritization decisions on your product, gaining super powers such as:
   - Ability to conduct non-biased market and user research and synthesize the feedback into actionable features for a product
-  - Ability to be a strong advocate for product features
+  - Ability to conduct A/B testing and use it to validate a product idea
   - Ability to use data to create a compelling plan for implementing features
   - Ability to use data to push back on features that don't make sense for your product
+  - Ability to use data to determine which features to depricate
+  - Ability to be a strong advocate for product features
   - Ability to be an advocate for your end user